MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 706 - Epilogue 6 - The Seven Treasures - Obtaining the Fiery Drum - Recruiting Heatran.md

 >
 >Oh?
 Heatran is saying something.
 >
->It seemed to develop a kinship with  while battling!
+>It seemed to develop a kinship with `Hero Name` while battling!
 >
 >It says that it wants to join the team!